TS-7553-V2-Sandbox

 Keypad

-In order for the membrane switches to run properly, there are two modules that must be loaded, gpio_keys, and matrix_keymap.
+In order for the membrane switches to run properly, there are two modules that must be loaded: gpio_keys and matrix_keymap.
 On the TS-7553-V2, these modules are auto-loaded by systemd, these are specified in /etc/modules-load.d/lcd_keypad.conf

+The 4 button membrane keypad allows for a 4 button input.
 See the sources in github for more information on this demo and how it operates.

 The keypad modules can be prevented from loading, allowing use of the keypad pins as DIO.
 This can be accomplished with the following command: